gesquivel-tech/power-bi-payments-kpi-dashboard/README.md

 Depending on Power BI Service permissions and export availability, the `.pbix` file may not be included.
 The repository still contains the source dataset, DAX measures, SQL validation queries, documentation, and dashboard screenshots.

-## Sidenote
+## Project Summary

-This project demonstrates how I would transform raw operational data into reliable business indicators using Power BI, DAX, SQL validation logic, and clear dashboard design.
+This project demonstrates how raw operational data can be transformed into reliable business indicators using Power BI, DAX, SQL validation logic, and clear dashboard design.

 It shows the complete reporting workflow: